SHIccc/MTS/MTS_afns_fr/README.md

 Published in : MTS

-Description : ‘Shows the estimation results derived from the AFNS model in a multi-maturity term structure for France.
+Description : 'Shows the estimation results derived from the AFNS model in a multi-maturity term structure for France.
 Graphic showing the filtered and predicted state variables.'